Neoteroi/BlackSheep-Docs/docs/openapi.md

 ### For more details
-For more details on the OpenAPI specification and understand some details such as security settings, refer to the official [swagger.io web site](https://swagger.io/specification/), and the dedicated library to generate the specification file:
+For more details on the OpenAPI specification and to understand some details such as security settings, refer to the official [swagger.io website](https://swagger.io/specification/), and the dedicated library to generate the specification file:
 [essentials-openapi](https://github.com/Neoteroi/essentials-openapi).